Southern, Warm-Season Grasses

 Southern (warm-season) grasses are best suited for tropical and subtropical climates and thrive between the temperatures of 80-95⁰F.
 Southern grasses are typically known for their dense lawn cover, and turn brown in color when temperatures become cooler.
 The most commonly used southern grasses are: Bahia, Bermudagrass, Centipede, St. Augustinegrass, and Zoysiagrass.

 Southern Grasses should be fertilized with Milorganite four (4) times per year.
 Centipedegrass and Bahia grass prefer spring and summer feedings, and to help prevent winter kill, avoid fertilizing these varieties in the fall.
 The last time to fertilize in fall is one month before dormancy or the average first killing frost.
+It's not necessary to water in Milorganite after application, which is one of its great features.
+It stays on the soil until water and temperature conditions are just right for soil microbes to break down the nutrients in Milorganite for plants to use.
+Although not necessary, watering in Milorganite will ensure the fertilizer is in contact with the soil and speeds up the fertilization process.

 Visit our lawn disease page for management tools to help get your lawn back on track.